-Question: May I pray when my child is prancing around the house in a dirty diaper?
+Question: May I pray when my child is walking around the house in a dirty diaper?

-Answer: We learn from the verse in the Torah, “And your camp shall be holy”, that one may not recite words of Torah, pray, or perform any acts of holiness (for instance donning Tefillin) in the restroom or any other unclean place.
-Similarly, one may not pray, speak, or think words of Torah when there is a foul object in front of him such as human waste, a chicken coop, a corral of goats, and the like, as the Torah states, “And your camp shall be holy.”
-If one mistakenly prayed or recited a blessing when there was human waste in front of him, he has not fulfilled his obligation and he must pray again.
-Even if the waste does not give off a bad odor, if one prayed while it was in front of him he must repeat his prayers elsewhere.
+Answer: We derive from the verse in the Torah, “And your camp shall be holy”, that one may not recite words of Torah, pray, or perform any acts of holiness (for instance donning Tefillin) in the restroom or any other unclean place.
+Similarly, one may not pray, speak, or think words of Torah when there is a foul object in front of him, such as human waste, a chicken coop, a corral of goats, and the like, as the Torah states, “And your camp shall be holy.”
+If one mistakenly prayed or recited a blessing when there was human excrement in front of him, one has not fulfilled one’s obligation and one must pray again.
+Even if the waste does not give off a bad odor, if one prayed while facing the waste, one must repeat one’s prayers elsewhere.

-We must first begin by explaining another Halacha: During the times of the Bet HaMikdash (the Holy Temple), the Kohanim would perform the bulk of the services in the Temple such as the bringing of sacrifices, the burning of the Ketoret (incense), and the like.
-The Kohanim who served in the Bet HaMikdash could not be blemished and if a blemished Kohen performed a service, the service was invalid.
-One of the blemishes that would invalidate a Kohen from service in the Bet HaMikdash was a Kohen who would sweat profusely and thus let off an offensive odor or a Kohen who had offensive breath.
+We must first begin by explaining another Halacha: During the times of the Bet Hamikdash, the Kohanim would perform the bulk of the services in the Temple, such as the offering sacrifices, burning the Ketoret (incense), and the like.
+The Kohanim who served in the Bet Hamikdash could not be blemished and if a blemished Kohen performed a service, the service was invalid.
+One of the blemishes that would invalidate a Kohen from service in the Bet Hamikdash was a Kohen who would sweat profusely and thus let off an offensive odor or a Kohen who had offensive breath.
 The Rambam writes that a Kohen who exudes an offensive odor may wash himself and rub his skin with pleasant fragrances and his service will subsequently be valid.
-Similarly, a Kohen with bad breath may chew ginger or peppers to freshen his breath and his service will thus be valid.
-We see clearly that even though without the external fresheners there would be an offensive odor given off, still the pleasant scent offsets the bad odor and the Kohen’s service will be valid.
+Similarly, a Kohen with bad breath may chew ginger or spearmint to freshen his breath and his service would thus be valid.
+We see clearly that even though without the external fresheners there would be an offensive odor given off, the pleasant scent would nevertheless offsets the bad odor and the Kohen’s service will be valid.

-It happened once about five years ago in the synagogue of Maran Shlit”a that the time for Mincha arrived and a terrible odor engulfed the entire neighborhood due to a burst sewage pipe, thus preventing the commencement of Mincha prayers.
-Maran Shlit”a, in his classical way of bringing the words of the Poskim to life, immediately instructed his personal driver to bring a towel from the house and to burn it.
-After it became clear that it would be more practical to just spray some air freshener instead, Maran Shlit”a approved and instructed them to do so.
+It happened once approximately five years ago in the synagogue of Maran zt”l that the time for Mincha arrived and a terrible odor engulfed the entire neighborhood due to a burst sewage pipe, thus preventing the commencement of Mincha prayers.
+Maran zt”l, in his classical way of bringing the words of the Poskim to life, immediately instructed his personal driver to bring a towel from the house and to burn it.
+After it became clear that it would be more practical to just spray some air freshener instead, Maran zt”l approved and instructed them to do so.
 Copious amounts of air freshener were sprayed until the offensive odor was offset, and Mincha prayers commenced.